-The School encourages all employees including faculty, full- and part-time workers, students, and volunteers, based on good faith, to report suspected violations of School policy and applicable state and federal laws, or the misuse of public resources.
+The School encourages all students and employees including faculty, full- and part-time workers, student workers, and volunteers, based on good faith, to report suspected violations of School policy and applicable state and federal laws, or the misuse of public resources.
 Violations are preferably reported in writing.
 They may also be reported orally to: